-Safe diving with the Poseidon SE7EN
+Safe diving with the Poseidon SE7EN+

-- NEVER hold your breath when breathing underwater! - ALWAYS change the CO2 absorbent cartridge whenever the oxygen cylinder is refilled or replaced. - ALWAYS remove the sponge from the top and bottom of the CO2 absorbent cartridge after every dive and squeeze as much moisture out of the sponge as possible.
-It is extremely important to allow this sponge to dry as much as possible before starting a new dive. - If you feel the mouthpiece vibrate for more than a brief pulse, then change the mouthpiece position NOW!" - If you hear the audio alarm, IMMEDIATELY check the LCD display and prepare to terminate the dive. - If the Heads-Up Display light on the mouthpiece is STEADY ON, then ASCEND at a safe and controlled rate to the surface. - If the Heads-Up Display (HUD) light on the mouthpiece FLASHES, then STOP, look at the LCD screen.
+- NEVER hold your breath when breathing underwater! - ALWAYS refill the CO2 absorbent cartridge with fresh Sofnolime 797 whenever the oxygen cylinder is refilled or replaced, see Chapter 1, section 14.
+Scrubber. - ALWAYS remove the sponge from the top and bottom of the CO2 absorbent cartridge after every dive and squeeze as much moisture out of the sponge as possible.
+It is extremely important to allow this sponge to dry as much as possible before starting a new dive. - Ilf you feel the mouthpiece vibrate for more than a brief pulse, bailout IMMEDIATELY and look at the display. - If you hear the audio alarm, IMMEDIATELY check the LCD display and prepare to terminate the dive. - If the Heads-Up Display light on the mouthpiece is STEADY ON, then ASCEND at a safe and controlled rate to the surface. - If the Heads-Up Display (HUD) light on the mouthpiece FLASHES, then STOP, look at the LCD screen.
 A short single flash is a reminder to you to keep track of your PO2, which is shown in the upper left field of the display.
 If there is a problem, the HUD light will continue to flash, and there may be a symbol in the upper right field of the display flashing to indicate the nature of the problem.
 For example, the directional arrows advise you to go up (ascend) if you need to end the dive or if you need to go shallower; or go down (descend) if you have ascended above a required decompression ceiling.
 Other fields on the display may flash to indicate what the problem is.
 More information on the functionality of the display is presented in Chapter 3.